Parking Lot Map

 What does “Central City” mean?

 “Central City” is a term invented for this map to encompass the densest, most centrally located, and most valuable real estate in a metropolitan area.
-“Central City” is a blanket term for a city’s Central Business District, Downtown, Financial District, or adjacent connecting neighborhoods of interest.
-For example, New Orleans’s Central Business District seamlessly connects with the world-renowned French Quarter Neighborhood.
-These areas were combined into the Central City of New Orleans.
+“Central City” is a blanket term for a city’s highest-density zoning districts such as a Central Business District, Downtown, or Financial District.

 Methodology for Central City Boundaries